 Maxi's fine injury-time consolation goal was just reward for a sterling tournament, while Kuyt's industry, as it often does, eventually bore fruit, with his pinpoint cross being adroitly headed home by a craning Robben for the (eventually deciding) third goal.
 The indefatigable Liverpool striker's nest intervention was arguably the most crucial of the match.
 His tremendous, sliding last-ditch challenge prevented a gilt-edged chance for an unmarked Victorino to snatch an equaliser mere seconds before the whistle.

 In a bizarre role reversal, the Dutch will not be the choice of the purists should they face a hotly-anticipated rematch of their nation's finest World Cup hour, the 1974 final against West Germany, in the final.
 They shouldn't let it worry them.
 It has nothing to do with the current 4-2-3-1 system, which Johan Cruyff argues betrays Holland's heritage.

-This has been in situ for while, but the inclusion of two genuine holding midfielders for most of the competition in Mark van Bommel and Nigel De Jong (a necessary measure to protect a suspect central defence) makes them more circumspect than in Euro 2008.
+This has been in situ for while, but the inclusion of two genuine holding midfielders for most of the competition in Van Bommel and Nigel De Jong (a necessary measure to protect a suspect central defence) makes them more circumspect than in Euro 2008.
 The Dutch were wonderfully stylish in dismantling 2006 World Cup finalists France and Italy in that tournament's group stage, and how much good did it ultimately do them?
 None.

 Wesley Sneijder, surely a now a strong favourite for this year's Ballon d'Or, has the passing range to cover make light of tight spaces, just as he did throughout Inter's successful season.
 He will be asked to do the same again in Johannesburg.
 If he ends up with the greatest trophy in the game, and the almost inevitable personal honour that would follow, he should raise a glass to Kuyt.